 A: No. Investors will not pay upfront selling commissions as part of the price per common share purchased in this offering.
-Additionally, there is no dealer manager fee or other service related fee in connection with the offering and sale of our common shares through our website.
+Additionally, there is no dealer-manager fee in connection with the offering and sale of our common shares through our website.